 When jumping around the scale like this, the biggest challenge is often the picking hand.
 While it may be a challenge, 3rds produce big results with your picking hand.

 Click to hear guitar techniques scale patterns 27

 Here’s the reverse 3rds pattern.
 If you’re finding it hard to play 3rds with your picking hand, take time to work out the picking.

 Study the string transitions, and see if you want to use economy or alternate picking with this pattern.
 This expands your guitar technique, and lifts your picking hand to the level of your fretting hand.

 Click to hear guitar techniques scale patterns 28

 Diatonic 3rds Pattern 3

-For those players focussing on improvising in your studies, this pattern is a great addition to your soloing vocabulary.
+The third variation features a combination of one ascending and one descending 3rd.
+For those players focussing on improvising, this pattern is a great addition to your soloing vocabulary.

-It has a modern sound to it, in as modern as a major scale can be, and when mixed with various rhythms brings a new light to your major-scale soloing lines.
+It has a modern sound, in as modern as a major scale can be, and when mixed with various rhythms brings a new light to your major-scale lines.

 Click to hear guitar techniques scale patterns 29